vinniciusgomes/mybooks-api/README.md

   - [X] Should be able to filter books by title
   - [X] Should be able to filter books by author
   - [X] Should be able to filter books by genre
-  - [X] Should be able to filter books by isbn
+  - [X] Should be able to filter books by ISBN
   - [X] Should be able to filter books by language
   - [X] Should be able to filter books by read
 - [X] Should be able to get book by id;